Thorlabs/Light_Analysis_Examples/README.md

 # Light_Analysis_Examples
-Software examples for Thorlabs' products that are used to measure light (e.g. Spectrometers, Wavefront Sensors, etc.)
+Software examples for Thorlabs' products that are used to measure light (e.g. CCS Series Spectrometers, Wavefront Sensors, etc.)

 ## Repo Organization
 All examples are split up by programming language and product type.
 Directions on using specific examples are given within the folders.